-- These spicy sweet potato falafel go well with just about anything.
+- Go with everything.
+These Spicy Sweet Potato Falafel go well with just about anything.
 They’re great to add to salads, in wraps, in a buddha bowl or even just on their own.

-- The sweet potato adds a delicious flavour to this falafel and makes them soft and fluffy on the inside.
+- The sweet potato adds a delicious flavour to this falafel.
+Plus the sweet potato helps to make the falafel soft and fluffy on the inside.